ArkEcosystem/AIPs/AIPS/aip-81.md

 #### Field descriptions
 1. interface - descriptions and definition of  public dApp methods, that will be available via message call functionality
-2. source code - javascript source code to be run
+2. source code - javascript source code to be compiled and run

+Also think about saving already compiled VM script - to save on blockchain size?

 When dApp Deployment transaction enters the pool, we test it against internal compiled method from the virtual machine.
 If script is successfully compiled we accept it into the pool and it will be forged when its turn.
 If not we will return error code to the user sending the dApp.